sampsyo/cs6120/content/blog/2019-09-25-faster-interpreter.md

 # How do we stack up?

 We ran benchmarks using [hyperfine](https://github.com/sharkdp/hyperfine).
-The same bril program was run using both `brili` and `brilirs`.
+The same Bril program was run using both `brili` and `brilirs`.
 Overall, `brilirs` was faster, as expected.
 On one benchmark, `brili` was twice as fast, however.
 The results (measurements reported as mean plus/minus standard deviation):